Environmental Health

 Water samples are collected from coastal marine waters routinely from mid-May through September.
 Samples are analyzed for the fecal indicator bacterium, Enterococcus.
 Enterococcus itself is generally not harmful but indicates the possible presence of pathogenic (disease-causing) bacteria, viruses, and protozoans that also live in human and animal digestive systems.

-Swimming in water exceeding the standard poses an increased risk of illness, such as gastroenteritis, low grade fevers and infections.
-To protect the public’s health, any sample found to exceed the maximum standard concentration of 104 colony forming units of Enterococci per 100 ml of sampled marine waters, requires a swimming advisory and/or closure of the recreational bathing waters.
-Resampling and a sanitary survey of the area by a licensed health inspector is conducted.
+Swimming in water exceeding the standard poses an increased risk of illness, such as gastroenteritis, low-grade fevers, and infections.
+To protect the public’s health, any sample found to exceed the maximum standard concentration of 104 colony-forming units of Enterococci per 100 ml of sampled marine waters, requires a swimming advisory and/or closure of the recreational bathing waters.
+Resampling and a sanitary survey of the area by a licensed health inspector are conducted.

-The DEP coordinates CCMP activities, with cooperation of the DOH, to ensure New Jersey’s bathing beaches are safe and clean.
-You can find more information about beach water quality sample results, beach status, reports, fact sheets and similar information by visiting: https://www.njbeaches.org/.
+The DEP coordinates CCMP activities, with the cooperation of the DOH, to ensure New Jersey’s bathing beaches are safe and clean.
+You can find more information about beach water quality sample results, beach status, reports, fact sheets, and similar information by visiting: https://njbeaches.org/.